isomerpages/moe-punggolsec/_academic-subjects/Humanities.md

 </figure>

 The Humanities department also builds the confidence of our students by exposing them to competitions.
 For example, a team of Geography students fabricated a model of an earthquake-resistant building that won the Merit Prize.
 This helped students to assess the effectiveness of strategies in mitigating and responding to the effects of earthquakes.

+***External Competitions &amp; Events***

+The department encourages students to participate in external competitions/events to further develop a wide range of skills such as critical thinking, teamwork, time management and communication.
+Some of these competitions/ events include:

+* Geography Challenge by NUS
+* Historical Scene Investigations Challenge by NLB
+* Model United Nations Conference
+* National Budget Quiz